-If you have a documented disability and may need accommodations, please contact me in the first week of class, even if you are not sure that your disability will require accommodation this term (for example, if you have a physical disability that may require emergency attention, but you cannot predict when this might happen).
+If you may need accommodations, please contact me in the first week of class, even if you are not sure that you will require accommodation this term (for example, if you have a physical disability that may require emergency attention, but you cannot predict when this might happen).
 Please request that the Counselor for Students with Disabilities send a letter verifying your disability.
-Contact Disabilities Services for more information (164 Oregon Hall; 346-1155; http://ds.uoregon.edu/).
-Without documentation, accommodations are not guaranteed and are to be made at the discretion of the instructor.
+Contact the Accessible Education Center for more information (164 Oregon Hall; 346-1155; aec.uoregon.edu).
+Without documentation, accommodations are not guaranteed and will be made at my discretion.